 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-These are the Group's first consolidated financial statements prepared in accordance with IFRSs; accordingly IFRS 1 First-time Adoption of International Financial Reporting Standards has been applied.
-The Group's date of transition to IFRS is January 1, 2012.

-These consolidated financial statements were approved by the board of directors of Auris Medical AG on March 14, 2014.
+These consolidated financial statements were approved by the Board of Directors of the Company on March 30, 2015.